mohitrajain/wire-docs/src/how-to/install/post-install.md

 If the timestamp is more than 3 days in the past, your logs are kept for unnecessary long amount of time and you should configure log rotation.

-### I used your ansible scripts and prefer to have the default 72 hour maximum log availability configured automatically.
+### I used your ansible scripts and prefer to have the default 72 hour maximum log availability configured automatically

 You can use [the kubernetes_logging.yml ansible playbook](https://github.com/wireapp/wire-server-deploy/blob/develop/ansible/kubernetes_logging.yml)